-Light/dark activated alarm system depends on a sensitive element acts as the input of the alarm which is the photocell, photocell designed to act as high resistance under dark condition and as low resistance when brightly illuminated, this photocell and the rest of the circuit connected to it activate a relay when the light detected by the photocell, otherwise the relay is not active.
+Light/dark activated alarm system depends on a sensitive element acts as the input of the alarm which is the LDR (photocell), LDR designed to act as high resistance under dark condition and as low resistance when brightly illuminated, this LDR and the rest of the circuit connected to it activate a relay when the light or dark detected by the LDR.

-This project presents the design, test and building of a working alarm that is activated by light or darkness.
-When the switch is operated it controls an external device that is simulated here using a dynamo.
+This project presents the design, test and building of a working alarm that is activated by light or dark.
+When the switch is operated it controls an external device or any output that is on the output of the circuit which is relay.